-When gonadotropin releasing hormone(GnRH) is produced in the hypothalamus during the first few days of the ovulation cycle, the pituitary is then stimulated and makes follicle-stimulating hormone.
+When gonadotropin-releasing hormone(GnRH) is produced in the hypothalamus during the first few days of the ovulation cycle, the pituitary is stimulated and makes follicle-stimulating hormone.
 As the follicles mature and produce more estrogen, the lining of the uterus begins to thicken.
-When the follicle is mature and the pituitary releases luteinizing hormone, ovulation happens within 2 days later.
+When the follicle is mature and the pituitary releases luteinizing hormone, ovulation happens within two days later.

-During pregnancy, the dramatic increase in hormones plays a role in the morning sickness some people experience and are also supporting the placenta and the growing fetus.
-The rise in progesterone and estrogen also are responsible for creating the neurotransmitters dopamine and serotonin which is what makes you feel better after those first few weeks.
+During pregnancy, the dramatic increase in hormones plays a role in the morning sickness some people experience and is also supporting the placenta and the growing fetus.
+The rise in progesterone and estrogen also are responsible for creating the neurotransmitters dopamine and serotonin which, is what makes you feel better after those first few weeks.
 Dopamine and serotonin make you feel happy and calm.

 After birth, your hormones have another dramatic shift.
 When the placenta is delivered, progesterone and estrogen drop significantly as there is a surge in prolactin and oxytocin.
 Oxytocin is the “feel good” or “love” hormone.
 It helps compensate for the drop in progesterone happening immediately after birth.
 Prolactin is the milk-making hormone.
 The rise in prolactin signals to start the milk-making, and around days 2-4, your colostrum, high in protein and fat, will transition to milk that increases in volume and has more carbohydrates.

 Breastfeeding delays the onset of ovulation and the return of menses.
 This phenomenon, known as lactational amenorrhea (LAM), can last varying amounts of time depending on your hormone status as well as how breastfeeding is practiced.
 For a mother who is not breastfeeding, ovulation will occur about 6-8 weeks postpartum.
 (1)

 Lactational Amenorrhea is nature’s method of natural child spacing and is used as a form of birth control.
 To delay the onset of menstruation and ovulation longer: